 2.3.
 Data types and sources

 In this study, both qualitative and quantitative were collected from different primary and secondary data sources in 2021.
 Primary data were collected through household surveys using structured interview schedule and focus group discussions (FGDs) for both qualitative and quantitative data.
-The data collected from sample households mainly focused on institutional, demographic, socioeconomic, production system, quantity of sorghum produced, quantity of sorghum consumed, and supplied to market, market information, credit and extension access, non-farm income, input and production constraints.
+The data collected from sample households mainly focused on institutional, demographic, socio-economic, production system, quantity of sorghum produced, quantity of sorghum consumed, and supplied to market, market information, credit and extension access, non-farm income, input and production constraints.
 Secondary generated from published and unpublished sources including books, journal articles, district office of agriculture and central statistical authority (CSA).

 2.4.
 Methods of Data Collection

 For this study different data collection methods were used.
-To collect primary data from the sampled household semi-structured questionnaire for face-face personal interview to collect data on households demographic, socio-economic and institutional characteristics and smallholder commercialization.
+To collect primary data from the sampled household semi-structured questionnaire for face-face personal interview to collect data on households demographic, socio-economic and institutional characteristics and smallholder sorghum farmers.
 To develop a draft survey questionnaire checklists were prepared to conduct key informant interviews at Mine Tulu kebeles from Gololcha district for betterment incorporation of parameters to be included in questionnaire.
 Then, the draft questionnaire were prepared.

 Moreover, a pretest survey were conducted on six randomly selected households to test data collection instruments, assess the clarity of the questions for respondents, estimate the time required to finalize the interview, and revise the questionnaire accordingly.
 Then, the survey questionnaire were tailored to the local conditions.
 Then primary data were collected from sample households of a representative random sample of household heads in selected kebeles by clearly explaining the objective of survey for households.
 Moreover, three focus group discussions (FGD) which stratified into male headed farmers, female headed farmers’ and youth-based were conducted in each Gololcha and Shenen Kolu districts.
 Finally a total of six FGDs were carried out to collect primary qualitative data.
 For giving all participants enough time, opportunity to share idea and easy managements of the FGD the size of the FGD ranges from six to thirteen.
 The participants were farmers from male headed FGD ,Female headed FGD and Youth FGD from each districts that are not included in the individual field interview.